 In Chapter 7 bankruptcy, the bankruptcy trustee cancels many (or all) of your debts.
-At the same time it might also sell (liquidate) some of your property to pay your creditors.
+At the same time the trustee might also sell (liquidate) some of your property to repay your creditors.
 Chapter 7 bankruptcy, also called "straight" or "liquidation" bankruptcy, is so named because the law is contained in Chapter 7 of the federal Bankruptcy Code.
 Here's an outline of Chapter 7 bankruptcy -- who can file, the forms you'll need, how the process works, and what happens to your property and debts.

 Chapter 7 Bankruptcy Costs in Time and Money